 His sense of certainty made him appear to be arrogant, but within him existed a great deal of doubt, humility and self-derision.
 At first sight, he seemed quite cold and distant, even intimidating, but very quickly, one discovered warmth and humanity behind his modesty.
 It was very difficult for him to hide what he was feeling, and he could not refrain from saying what he thought.
 This sincerity was harmful to his career, but even though he became a little more careful with age, he never abandoned it.
 After getting angry, he forgot quickly and never held a grudge, as evidenced by his many disputes with Stern, which never jeopardized their sense of fraternity.

-Whether in terms of musical integrity or career and life ethics, Istomin absolutely refused to make any concessions, whatever the consequences: he never played a piece in which he had nothing personal to say, never attempted to seduce the audience, did not cultivate people who could further his career, and never hesitated to speak out against injustice or to become involved in politics.
+Whether in terms of musical integrity or career and life ethics, Istomin absolutely refused to make any concessions, whatever the consequences: he never played a piece in which he had nothing personal to say, never attempted to win over the audience, did not cultivate people who could further his career, and never hesitated to speak out against injustice or to become involved in politics.

 He had a boundless sense of curiosity, and his mind could bubble over at any moment: “I can’t go on without knowing” was one of his favorite expressions.
 He kept a childlike enthusiasm, always ready to become enthused about a project or an idea.
 In this process there was a paradoxical association of intuition (according to Plato, the instant awareness of the truth of an idea by the soul) and the desire for knowledge and intellectualization.